Johse/powerload-utilities/README.md

 * Create BCP Package: Exports the data from the IDB into a BCP package in the specified folder.

 ### Validation
+With the command *Validate Database* you can run a SQL script for validating the data in the Intermediate Database.
+The script that is executed in in the file Validate.IDB.sql.
+In this way you can add own validations to that script file and test them in the SQL Management Studio before.
+In the script 2 tables are created in the IDB:
+* Validation_Status: Is set to 'Error' on the file, folder or file-file-relation when an error is found in the validations script for the file, folder or file-file-relation
+* Validation_Comment: Reason or description for the error

 ## Product Documentation